by Debbie “The Rat Lady” Ducommun

 swallow large quantities of air which he can’t burp up.
 This will cause stomach distension and

-on the chest and make the breathing worse, so the air must be removed from the
+press on the chest and make the breathing worse, so the air must be removed

 If the rat is no longer gasping (a rat in